 A translation into "Coptic", the Greek word for the language of daily life in Egypt (using mainly the Greek script), was made around 200AD.
 This language is now extinct, having been replaced by Egyptian Arabic, but it is still used inside both the Coptic Orthodox and Catholic churches.

 Out in the Middle East provinces, Syriac Aramaic was used to translate the four gospels, also all of Paul's letters, starting approximately in 160AD.
 This translation over the next 300 years along with the Old Testament became known as the "Peshitta" (Per-sheeta) or "common" version.
-The eastern churches, often referred to as the "Assyrian Church of the East", then used this translation as the gospel gradually spread through the Middle East into India China and Africa.
+While Greek was the official language, many eastern churches, today referred to as the "Assyrian Church of the East", used this translation as the gospel gradually spread through the Middle East into India China and Africa.

-Meanwhile, as the use of Latin as a written language spread throughout the west, the church historian Jerome was commissioned by the Pope to translate the Greek and Hebrew scriptures into Latin in 382AD using a single, stylistically consistent Latin text.
-Completed about 400AD, it was later called the "Vulgate" as it was the version most "commonly" used.
-Whilst communities retained their own local languages, Latin remained as an almost universal literary language for all businesses and governments, and educated scholars, for nearly the next 1500 years.
+So as the use of Latin spread through the west, the church historian Jerome was commissioned by the Pope to translate the Greek and Hebrew scriptures into a new translation in 382AD using a single, stylistically consistent Latin text.
+Completed about 400AD, it is now called the "Vulgate", gradually replacing the earlier translations as the version most "commonly" in use.
+Whilst communities retained their own local languages after the Roman army left, Latin remained the literary language for businesses and governments, and educated scholars, for nearly the next 1500 years.

-Approximately 1350AD, an English translation, word for word from the Vulgate, was made by John Wycliffe, at a time of great civil unrest, sickness, inflation, both in Europe, and in England.
-So while the translation does not appear to have been directly opposed by the chief authorities in the Catholic Church, Wycliffe's later "fiery" sermons were seen as a catalyst for warfare, as groups set places on fire, and caused a number of deaths.
+Approximately 1350, an English translation, word for word from the Vulgate, was made by John Wycliffe, at a time of great civil unrest, sickness, inflation, both in Europe, and in England.
+So while the translation does not appear to have been opposed (at first) by the authorities in the Catholic Church, Wycliffe's "fiery" sermons were later seen as a catalyst for warfare, as groups set places on fire, and caused a number of deaths.

 About 1520, Martin Luther, a Catholic friar or "brother", renounced his monastic vows and formed the Lutheran Church which used his German translation of the scriptures.